A health issue

 We offer to do dust level measurements before and after the installation, or you can simply lend some equipment by us and do the measurements yourselves.

-By measuring before and after results you can be absolutely sure that you have bought a system which actually works.
+By measuring the before and after dust concentrations you can be absolutely sure that you have bought a system which actually works.
 This is your guarantee.

 Copenhagen - Denmark